 On steeply climbing switchbacks, the combination of an engine beyond the back axle and steamroller 305-section rear rubber means incredible traction.
 The 911 hunkers down, then slingshots out of bends like a scalded cheetah.
 It makes you question the need for the four-wheel-drive 4S.

 All that grip is complemented by an almighty wallop of torque, catapulting the car between bends with sustained, elastic speed.
 Those on-paper numbers don’t deceive: the 911 is awesomely and addictively rapid.

 A car with Sports Purpose

 Nonetheless, a 911 isn’t defined by its point-to-point pace.
 How it goes around corners is what matters most.

 You can breathe easy.
-The 911’s electric steering (another former bugbear of the fanboys) has evolved to the point where it feels as alert and engaging as a hydraulic system – while adeptly filtering out unnecessary white noise.
+The 911’s electric steering (another former bugbear of the fanboys) has evolved to the point where it feels as alert and engaging as most hydraulic systems – while adeptly filtering out white noise.

 Equally, the 992 is a car you steer with the throttle, trimming its line with minute flexes of your right ankle.
 You feel the car pivot, sensing the available grip through the seat of your pants.
 It’s approachable and benign, yet aggressive and all-consuming.
 Having blasted to the summit, I turn around and do it again.